Winning Workplace Giving Strategies & How to Leverage Them

 This diagram explains how automation with platforms like 360MatchPro improves your nonprofit’s workplace giving strategies.

-Plus, 360MatchPro allows you to take automation even further to increase your matching gift revenue by enabling our innovative auto-submission functionality for donors.
+Plus, Double the Donation Matching allows you to take automation even further to increase your matching gift revenue by enabling our innovative auto-submission functionality for donors.

 With auto-submission, donors don’t have to go through the process of finding the correct match request forms, filling them out, and sending the forms to their employer in time for your organization to receive the funds.
 Instead, all they have to do is make their donation and enter their corporate email address.
-360MatchPro takes care of the rest!
+Double the Donation Matching takes care of the rest!

 Auto-submission removes key submission roadblocks for donors, ultimately driving more eligible matches to completion and getting more funds to your organization.